ParallelTask/dinoloop/README.md

 # Dinoloop
 [![join chat](https://img.shields.io/gitter/room/nwjs/nw.js.svg)](https://gitter.im/dinoloop/Lobby)

-Dinoloop is an [ExpressJs](https://expressjs.com/) library, completely written in Typescript project designed to build REST APIs.
-Dinoloop adds syntactic sugar to expressjs enabling C#/Java programmers to easily switch to Nodejs with zero or less learning curve.
-You can reuse OOP, SOLID principles, Controllers, Services, Well-Proven OOP Design Patterns in Nodejs while developing REST APIs using Dinoloop.

-## Questions raised by our community

-### Dinoloop looks pretty new, Should I use it?
+Dinoloop is a REST API library for building scalable Node.js server-side applications powered by TypeScript.
+Dinoloop uses [Expressjs](https://expressjs.com/) and has been designed with a simple motto - to reuse similar design patterns of C#/JAVA/OOP minded programmers (OOP practices, SOLID principles and MVC architecture) in Node.js.
+Dinoloop adds syntactic sugar to Expressjs empowering OOP programmers to easily switch to Node.js without the steep learning curve.

+## Why Dinoloop?
-As a contributor, we would definitely request you to give it a try (May be your personal or mini sized projects).
-The way expressjs does not abstract you from node, Dinoloop does not abstract you from expressjs.
-You are free to use/mix node, express and dinoloop in your development.
-Indeed 99% of code you write would be purely node, typescript and express.
-Dinoloop is a library at server-side (like [Reactjs](https://reactjs.org/), we love what Reactjs does at client-side).
-You can either develop entire application in Dinoloop or part of it or gradually migrate expressjs to Dinoloop.
-The first principle of Dinoloop is to provide architecture shift to developers and not to create a complete huge framework because we do not want our developers to run into issues because of dinoloop, we love and support pluggable architecture.
+As a contributor, we welcome you to give it a try (see how it scales).
+In the same way Expressjs does not abstract you from Node.js, Dinoloop does not abstract you from Expressjs (you have complete access to Node.js and Expressjs).
+You are free to use/mix the Node.js and Expressjs API in your development.
+Dinoloop is a library more than a framework.
+You can develop an entire application in Dinoloop, part of an application, or gradually migrate an existing Expressjs application to Dinoloop.
+The first principle of Dinoloop is to provide an architecture to developers and not to create a complete bundled framework.

-### Typescript for Node, Seems pretty new?
-We love Typescript and it provides great tooling to develop enterprise applications.
-[Angular](https://angular.io/) promotes typescript and now it is hard to imagine npm packages without types.
-If you are a lover of angular (like us), we highly suggest you to use Dinoloop to maintain single Typescript codebase for [MEAN](http://mean.io/) application.

 ## Prerequisites
-* node 8.10.x or higher
+* Node 8.10.x or higher
+* Express 4.3.x or higher
-* express 4.x.x or higher
+* Typescript 2.2.x or higher

 ## Install
 ```